Restore the look and function of your smile

 After administering local anaesthetic to ensure you are comfortable, we will prepare your teeth for their veneers by removing a tiny amount of surface enamel.
 This helps to ensure that your new veneers won’t protrude abnormally from your natural teeth.

-Your dentist Dr Renton or Dr Power will then take a detailed impression of your prepared teeth.
-This information is then despatched to a dental laboratory to allow them to custom-make your porcelain veneers.
+Your dentist will then take a detailed impression of your prepared teeth.
+We then despatch this information is to a dental laboratory to allow them to custom-make your porcelain veneers.

 Once your restorations are complete, we invite you to return to Renton Dental’s Paddington practice so that we can securely fix them onto the front of your teeth.
 After placement, your new porcelain veneers will be practically indistinguishable from your neighbouring teeth.